YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 The four key properties of transaction processing systems, the so-called "ACID" properties are: Atomicity, Consistency, Isolation, and Durability.
 YottaDB transaction processing provides the first three by means of the TStart and TCommit commands and Durability through journaling.

-YottaDB/GT.M, like virtually all high performance databases, uses journaling (called "logging" by some databases) to restore data integrity and provide continuity of business after an unplanned event such as a system crash.
+YottaDB, like virtually all high performance databases, uses journaling (called "logging" by some databases) to restore data integrity and provide continuity of business after an unplanned event such as a system crash.

-Note that, journaling is not a substitute for good system configuration and design.
+Note that journaling is not a substitute for good system configuration and design.
 For example, if a database and its journal files are on the same disk controller, a hardware failure on that controller can damage both files, and prevent recoverability.
 Journaling complements other techniques to build a robust system.

 Journaling requires no M programming.
 However, the commands described later in this chapter may enhance the value of journaling.